Indiana Regulation of Abortion Bill (SB 340)

 Abortion Complication Reporting

-The bill would require physicians, hospitals, and abortion clinics to report to the state department each case involving a patient suffering from an abortion complication.
+The law requires physicians, hospitals, and abortion clinics to report to the state department each case involving a patient suffering from an abortion complication.
 Such reports must include the following:

 - The date the patient presented for treatment for the abortion complication;